quangsang52sh/Phylogeny_R-studio/README.md

 I am very glad to share with you how to build/construct the phylogenetic tree and<br/>
 how to use my script to write some simple command lines for building the tree based on the tools which name is R-studio
 # Now let's do it!
-Before handshake for the job, please installing R software (link as below)
+Before entering the jobs, please installing R software (link as below), If the software is already installed, skip it.
 # R-base and R-studio
 Lastest R-base version: https://cran.r-project.org/bin/windows/base/<br/>
 Latest R-studio version: https://rstudio.com/products/rstudio/download/